VictoriaBrown/AllAboutJavaScript/README.md

      * Border
      * Hoverable rows
      * 3 columns, 4 rows
-* 3 bootstrap buttons with each a different color
+* 3 Bootstrap buttons with each a different color

 The page is styled with CSS, and using Bootstrap Grid Layout for the design.